Ven. Madihe Pannsiha Mahanayaka Thera

-The policy that he emphasized most was the policy of mouldsing man.
-“Reform man and the whole world will be reformrd”.
+The policy that he emphasized most was the policy of molding man.
+“Reform man and the whole world will be reformed”.
 “MINISA HADA RATA HADAMU”

 This tribute is in kindness to the prelate’s immense generosity, and loving kindness.
 May his journey in Samsara be smooth with no grief until you attain Nirvana, that ultimate bliss.